pastewka/SpectralMethods/_lecture/index.md

 ## Single PDF

-The notes are available as a single PDF download: [SpectralSimulationMethods.pdf](SpectralSimulationMethods.pdf)
+The notes are available as a single PDF download: [SpectralMethods.pdf](SpectralMethods.pdf)

 ## Updates to the material